adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #71 Finished Week-3.
 Now have to do all the HW for Week-1 and Week-2.

 #72 Moved on to Week-4; which does not have an assignment.
 Week 1, 2 and 5, 6 have an assignment.

+#73 Moved on to Week-5 to wrap up all the videos.